Apple Cinnamon Quinoa Recipe

 You are probably wondering if this recipe is a lunch dish, breakfast, snack, or dinner.
 Actually, you can use this dish as any of those meals!

-This recipe is such a tasty treat as it contains natural ingredients that add flavor to this dish.
-There’s the sweet and tangy flavor of orange juice, the aromatic sweetness of maple syrup, and the somewhat tart taste of cranberries and apples.
+This recipe is such a tasty treat with a tangy flavor of orange juice, aromatic sweetness of maple syrup, and a somewhat tart taste of cranberries and apples.
 It’s bursting with flavor and aroma that complements the nutty taste of cooked quinoa.
 Oh, and don’t forget cinnamon!

 Apple Cinnamon Quinoa Recipe

-- 3 cups (720 ml) quinoa, cooked (see recipe)
+- 3 cups Quinoa cooked

-- 1 teaspoon cinnamon
+- 1 teaspoon Cinnamon

-- 1/2 cup (120 ml) dried cranberries
+- 1/2 cup Dried Cranberries

-- 1/2 cup (120 ml) minced shallots substitute green onions
+- 1/2 cup Minced Shallots substitute green onions

-- 2 tablespoons olive oil
+- 2 tablespoons Olive Oil

-- 1/4 cup (60 ml) maple syrup
+- 1/4 cup Maple Syrup

-- 3-3 apples peeled, cored and sliced
+- 3-3 Apples peeled, cored and sliced

-- 2 tablespoons fresh orange juice
+- 2 tablespoons Fresh Orange Juice

-- Salt and pepper to taste
+- Salt and Pepper to taste

 - In a saucepan, combine olive oil, cranberries, shallots, orange juice, cinnamon, and maple syrup.